-France records its highest temperature since records began at 44.3 Celsius: Meteo France
+Temperatures in France cross 45C threshold for first time ever: Meteo France

 The previous record was set at 44.1 Celsius during a heatwave in 2003.

-France's weather service raised the heatwave alert level from orange to red and has closed hundreds of schools this week.
+France's weather service on Thursday raised the heatwave alert from orange to red in four southern departments — another first.
+Hundreds of schools have been closed and some end-of-year exams have been rescheduled.

+French Prime Minister Edouard Philippe has called on people to be responsible, warning that the heat encouraged people to take risks, adding there had been "one drowning a day" during the heatwave.

 Read more: Hundreds of schools closed throughout France as temperatures top 40C